AntonioMrtz/SpotifyElectron/docs/Architecture.md

 # Architecture

 The app has two different architectures.
-These architectures only differ on song store, managment, serving and playing. `BLOB` architecture is recommended for both testing and production and only requires a MongoDB database instance.
+These architectures only differ on song store, managment, serving and playing.

+* `BLOB` architecture is recommended for both production and development and only requires a MongoDB database instance.

-`SERVERLESS` architecture is also provided, it requires a serverless function to manage song resources and streaming.
+* `SERVERLESS` architecture is also provided, it requires a serverless function to manage song resources and streaming.
 This architecture uses AWS Lambda for serverless function, S3 Bucket for storing songs and Cloudfront for streaming songs into the client using a URL.

 ## BLOB

-Songs are stored using a MongoDB database using the BLOB data type.
-Songs can be stored directly in a MongoDB database using [GridFS specification](https://www.mongodb.com/docs/manual/core/gridfs/).
-Where a song is stored in the database two collections are used:
+Songs are stored using a MongoDB database using the BLOB data type and streamed directly by backend.

+Songs storage is based on [GridFS specification](https://www.mongodb.com/docs/manual/core/gridfs/).
+Two collections are used:

 * **data.files**: stores song metadata, such as the first data chunk of content and other data that eases handling songs without needing to get the full song data.